 This is a general study of institutional development, social determinants, social processes, and cultural growth.
 The aim of the course is to help the student understand how our present society evolved, how it functions, and the trend of its future development.
 Considerable time is devoted to the study of the social problems of today and the application of the sociological principles involved.
 The course is designed to serve both as an introduction to further courses in the field and as a practical course for terminal students.
-Open to Freshmen and Sophomores.
-Offered both semesters.
+Offered first semester.
 4 semester hours credit.